BuddhiWathsala/operator-katakoda/1.simple-deployment/intro.md

-Welcome to your stateful Siddhi app deployment scenario!
+Welcome to your simple Siddhi app deployment scenario!